ElieRu/open-crud/README.md

-# Introduction
+# Overview
 ---

-**Hey!**
-- Are you use native PHP programming?
-- Does it often make it difficult for you to connect to the database? or
-- Isn't it tiring to rewrite the same code every time to manipulate your database data?
-- OpenCRUD is an open source package built in PHP to facilitate the connection on mySQL database and makes the CRUD very easy.
+OpenCrud is an open-source package created in native PHP that simplifies connecting to MySQL databases and makes it easier to manage databases using object-oriented programming.

-So, what is the problem?
-The difficulty of connecting to a MySQL server.
-The problem arises with the often complex rewriting of code, which is a waste of time when working on a big or a complex projects.
+**Some challenges :**
+- How to connect my app to the database?
+- How to make CRUD easier to use?

-In this tutorial, we want to explain you how OpenCRUD can be installed and used in your different projects to help your to the development of your programs very easily.
+In this documentation, we want to explain you how OpenCRUD package can be connected to your application and use different operations to manage your datas from a mySql database.

 # Installation
 ---

 1. **Requirements**

-  - Be free with the Object Oriented Programming.
   - Be sure to have a PHP version that is up to date.
+  - You might know object-oriented programming, or you might not.

-2. **Installation**
+2. **Connection**

 - [Download](https://github.com/ElieRu/OpenCRUD/archive/refs/heads/main.zip) and insert the package in your project.
 - Create the mySQL database.
 - Initialise your database informations in the `/database/db-infos.php` file.
 - Link the `init.php` in the file that you need to instantiate OpenCRUD.

   Note : By default, you need to initialise the `$dbname` variable only.

+  MySql rules : Your table's attributes will have the `null` value by default.
+Except the primary key.

 3. **Instanciation**